stokito/ports-service/README.md

 ## Local development
 You can override config options like DB URL in the `config.local.json`.
+For Goland run configuration were added.
 The `requests.http` file contains samples of API requests.

+## Build and Usage
+You can build manually with:

+    go build  -o ports-import ./cmd/import
+    go build  -o ports-service ./cmd/service

+## Technical test

+- Given a file with ports data (ports.json), write a port domain service that either creates a new record in a database, or updates the existing one (Hint: no need for delete or other methods).
+- The file is of unknown size, it can contain several millions of records, you will not be able to read the entire file at once.
+- The service has limited resources available (e.g. 200MB ram).
+- The end result should be a database containing the ports, representing the latest version found in the JSON.
+(Hint: use an in memory database to save time and avoid complexity).
+- A Dockerfile should be used to contain and run the service (Hint: extra points for avoiding compilation in docker).
+- Provide at least one example per test type that you think are needed for your assignment.
+This will allow the reviewer to evaluate your critical thinking as well as your knowledge about testing.
+- Your readme.md should explain how to run your program and test it.
+- The service should handle certain signals correctly (e.g. a TERM or KILL signal should result in a graceful shutdown).

+### Bonus points

+- Address security concerns for Docker
+- Database in docker container
+- Docker-compose file